Basic properties of critical lognormal multiplicative chaos: Higher dimensions

 \section{Higher dimensions}

-In this section we discuss results corresponding to Theorems \ref{thm:tail} and \ref{thm:modulus} in a higher dimensional setting, i.e. for multiplicative chaos measures on $\R^d$ for $d \geq 2$, using similar methods as in the $d=1$ case.
+In this section, we discuss results corresponding to Theorems \ref {teotail} and \ref{teomodulus} in a higher-dimensional setting, that is, for multiplicative chaos measures on $\mathbb{R}^d$ for $d \geq 2$, using similar methods as in the $d=1$ case.
 We will focus on the $d=2$ case.
 We begin by describing the relevant objects and stating the results, and we will then sketch the minor differences in the proofs.
-Finally, we will make a remark on the higher dimensional cases $d \geq 3$.
+Finally, we will make a remark on the higher-dimensional cases $d \geq3$.